Create an NSG to RDP into an virtual machine in Azure using Terraform

-Deploy a VM from the Azure Marketplace
+Deploy a VM from the Azure Azure Marketplace

 When we create a new virtual machine within the Azure environment, we can use the Azure Marketplace.
 Services and software are available in the Azure Marketplace, which you can deploy within an environment.
 For virtual machines, Windows operating systems, Open source variants and also 3rd party appliances are available.